Hi, I’m Clem. 👋 I help organizations solve customer and business problems through the lens of content and systems thinking.

 - Search Engine Optimization

 Who are you outside of work?

-I’m an amateur cook and an architecture enthusiast.
+I’m an amateur cook, architecture enthusiast, and kettlebell trainer.
 I also like outdoorsy stuff like hiking and city biking.
 These days, I try to enjoy simpler pleasures like reading in the park.

 I like building communities in my spare time.
 Over the years, I’ve volunteered for TEDxMinneapolis, User Experience Professional Association, World Information Architecture Day, World Usability Day, Ashoka, and various UX Meetups.
 It’s a great way to meet a lot of wonderful people and pay it forward.
 We all stand on shoulders of giants.